What is Operation Christmas Child?

 Any medium sized shoebox is fine.
-Large boxes cause problems with transport and it is unfair if one child has a bigger box than the others.
+Keeping shoeboxes to within a similar size helps us with practical aspects of transporting and distributing them.
 This is why we ask for a MEDIUM sized shoebox.
 However, there is no problem with shoeboxes that are slightly above or below the guidelines.

-Our Drop Off Points this year include Shoezone shoe shops, who will be happy to give empty shoeboxes to Operation Christmas Child donors – subject to availability.
+Many high street shoe shops will be happy to give empty shoeboxes to Operation Christmas Child donors - subject to availability.